- ETFs and mutual funds have important differences.

-Today’s investors face what seems like an ever growing variety of investment choices, with new mutual funds and exchange traded funds (ETFs) continuing to arrive.
-In recent years, actively managed, fixed income exchange-traded funds have appeared, combining the ETF structure with the potential to outperform an index.*
+Today's investors face what seems like an ever-growing variety of investment choices, with new mutual funds and exchange-traded funds (ETFs) continuing to arrive.
+In recent years, "smart beta" (or "factor") and other actively managed exchange-traded funds have appeared, combining the ETF structure with the potential to outperform an index.1

 A brief history of funds and ETFs

-In the early 1990s, financial product evolution expanded the set of investment vehicles available to investors with the creation of ETFs.
-ETFs gave investors intraday pricing and more discretion over the timing of their trades.
-Like stocks, ETFs give investors the ability to choose their market entry and exit points throughout the day, allowing them to try and take advantage of market developments in real time.
+In the early 1990s, the set of investment vehicles available to investors expanded with the creation of ETFs.
+ETFs give investors pricing during the day and more discretion over the timing of their trades.
+Like stocks, ETFs allow investors to choose their market entry and exit points throughout the trading day, so they might take advantage of market developments in real time.

-Then, in 2008, actively managed ETFs came on the scene.
-In these vehicles, a portfolio manager attempts to outperform an index versus replicating an index’s performance.
+In 2008, actively managed ETFs came on the scene.
+In these vehicles, a portfolio manager attempts to outperform an index, versus just replicating an index's performance.

-From an investor’s perspective, such ETFs offer a way to combine the potential advantages of active management in the fixed income universe with the trading flexibility of exchange-traded products.
+From an investor's perspective, these actively managed ETFs offer a way to combine the potential advantages of active management with the trading flexibility of exchange-traded products.